akira-tech/RFQ993471/README.md

 ## [Development](https://github.com/akira-tech/RFQ993471/tree/master/doc/reports)

 Duration of this project (before the amendments) was too short to effectively use Scrum.
-For this reason we proceeded with Kanban - an ideal Agile methodology for both short PoCs.
+For this reason we proceeded with Kanban - an ideal Agile methodology for short PoCs.

 In our process we were continually
 * collecting ideas via